 It’s somewhat counter-intuitive, but favicons arguably prove more useful on the larger screens of the Mac and iPad.
 On the iPhone, you don’t see any tabs at all until you tap the tab button.
 Then you get to see a stack of miniature versions of each webpage you have open.
 On the iPad and the Mac, however, tabs are shown as just that — tabs.
 And when you open more than a handful of them, those tabs shrink to show just a few letters, making the labels pretty much useless.

 Favicons fix this, putting full-color icons in your tabs.
 These favicons sit at the leftmost end of the tab label, followed by the usual descriptive text (usually the page title or site name).
 And when the tabs shrink, the text disappears, leaving just a neat row of icons that are easy to spot.

 Now, finally, you can enable this option in Safari.

 How to enable favicons in iOS 12

-To switch on favicons in iOS 12, which should be the very first thing you do after upgrading to the beta OS, head to Settings > Safari and toggle the switch Show Icons in Tabs.
-Congratulations: You have now joined the 21st century.
+To switch on favicons in iOS 12, which should be the very first thing you do, head to Settings > Safari and toggle the switch Show Icons in Tabs.
+Congratulations: You just joined the 21st century.

 How to enable favicons in macOS Mojave

-This is just as easy.
-Open Safari, then click Safari > Preferences… in the menu bar, then find the Show Icons in Tabs switch, and click that.
+Turning on Safari favicons on Mac is just as easy.
+Open Safari, then click Safari > Preferences… in the menu bar.
+Then find the Show Icons in Tabs switch, and click that.

-All joking aside, it’s frankly absurd that this feature has only just made it into the world’s number one browser.
+All joking aside, it’s frankly absurd that this feature only just made it into the world’s No. 1 web browser.
 The situation was so desperate that we’ve even covered workaround apps that do crazy things like draw the icons in a layer floating on top of Safari.